OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0056.md

 brew install ideviceinstaller
 ```

 After the installation you have several new command line tools available, such as `ideviceinfo`, `ideviceinstaller` or `idevicedebug`.
+Let's install and debug the @MASTG-APP-0028 app with the following commands:

 ```bash
 # The following command will show detailed information about the iOS device connected via USB.